yotam5/sfml_snake/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-I wanted to practice my c++ and also to be able to make simple 2d games for fun so im learning SFML, this is curretly the first game that i made, its not the best i think and ill probably will do some improvments and refactor some things.
+I wanted to practice my c++ and also to be able to make simple 2d games for fun so im learning SFML, this is currently the first game that i made with SFML, its not the best and ill probably refactor this and change some things a bit.

 ### Built With